 3. Balance Between Challenge & Skill

 This component refers to the matching of our skill level to the challenge at hand.
-If, for example, we are engaged in a task we are not sufficiently skilled to complete, there can be frustration and inability to complete it.
+If, for example, we are engaged in a task we are not sufficiently skilled to complete, we can frustrate ourselves by our inability to complete it.

 4. Action & Awareness Merge

-In the flow state, Csikszentmihalyi says that one-pointedness of mind is required.
+In the flow state, Csikszentmihalyi says that the performer requires one-pointedness of mind.
 There is no room for concern about other things we think we should be doing.
 The blinkers are on so to speak.

 5. Loss of Self-consciousness